sikyunlee/clv_model_research/README.md

   (ii) probability that a customer will be alive (not lapsed and still purchasing) at a certain period of time (iii) using their average purchasing value, multiply this by their expected number of transaction to get their expected Customer Lifetime Value (CLV) for a certain duration of a period.

 For the purpose of research and simple model building, all models were assumed to predict only 1 year of CLV.
-PNBD model was assumed simiarly as well but did use a calibration (training) and holdout (validation) period breaks to tune the model.
+PNBD model was assumed similarly as well but did use a calibration (training) and holdout (validation) period breaks to tune the model.

 For the Cohort-based model, a few assumptions were made:
  - Customers that join at a certain period (e.g.: date, month, year, etc.) is under "a cohort group."